Jpod-lab/srnadocs/README.md

 # srnadocs
-Pipeline for analysis of smallRNA
+Pipeline for analysis of smallRNA.

+The website is available on link https://jpod-lab.github.io/srnadocs/.